amane1234/Thinkpad-X270-EFI/README.md

 - 3 Finger gestures of Touchpad are quiet buggy
 - Touchpad only works under polling mode
-- Thinkpad X270 is impossible to unlock MSR 0xE2 register, therefore there are a lot of "AppleCpuPmCfgLock" related bugs
+- Since Thinkpad X270 is impossible to unlock MSR 0xE2 register, there are a lot of "AppleCpuPmCfgLock" related bugs

 ## SMBIOS